Arkiralor/auto_language_detection/readme.md

 # Automatic Language Detection via Spacy

-<p> A Module to automatically detect the language of a unicode text body using a by-product of the Spacy package.</p>
+A Module to automatically detect the language of a unicode text body using a by-product of the Spacy package.

 ## Setup